richard-ui/User-Centric-Project/README.md

 Technologies Used
 Languages Used
 - HTML5
-  HTML 5 was the main language used and was appropriate because it provided the website with semantic elements, giving each section a meaningful name, such as nav, section and footer to easily define.
+  This was the main language used and provided the website with semantic elements, giving each section a meaningful name, such as nav, section and footer to easily define.
 - CSS3